 Process owner responsibilities

-- Ensures that the process is connected with the company strategy.
+- Ensures that the process aligns with the company’s strategy.

 - Monitors process performance.

 - Communicates the process and its activities to the people that have roles in it (and to their functional managers).

 - Process performance: That the process delivers the intended outcomes.